chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     ```
     When the status is up-to-date, move ahead.

-2. Migrate your data from elasticsearch 6.8 to Opensearch 1.2.3:
+2. Turn off maintenance mode:

     ```sh
+    sudo chef-automate maintenance off
+    ```

+3. Migrate your data from elasticsearch 6.8 to Opensearch 1.2.4:

+    ```sh
     sudo chef-automate post-major-upgrade migrate --data=es
     ```

-3. Verify that all services are running:
+4. Verify that all services are running:

     ```sh
     sudo chef-automate status
     ```

-4. Verify that all the data is present in your upgraded Chef Automate.
+5. Verify that all the data is present in your upgraded Chef Automate.
 If yes, clear the old elasticsearch 6.8 data:

     ```sh
     sudo chef-automate post-major-upgrade clear-data --data=es
     ```

-### Chef Automate With External PostgreSQL
+### Chef Automate With External Elasticsearch

-To upgrade Chef Automate with external PostgreSQL, follow the steps given below:
+To upgrade Chef Automate with external elasticsearch, follow the steps given below:

 **Upgrade Chef Automate from version 3.0.x to 4.0.x**
-1. Upgrade your external elasticsearch 6.8 to opensearch 1.2.3 manually.
+1. Upgrade your external elasticsearch 6.8 to opensearch 1.2.4 manually.
 If you have configured *Host*, *Port*, *Username* or *Password* of Elasticsearch, patch the new configuration to use Chef Automate.
-3. Start major version upgrade:
+2. Start major version upgrade:
     ```sh
     sudo chef-automate upgrade run --major
     ```
-4. Check upgrade status is up-to-date
+3. Check upgrade status is up-to-date
     ```sh
     sudo chef-automate status
+    ```
+4. Turn off maintenance mode:

+    ```sh
+    sudo chef-automate maintenance off
     ```

 ### Chef Automate in Air-Gapped Environment With Embedded Elasticsearch